Agent Identity

 How agents are named, addressed, and resolved across machines and harnesses.

-This doc explains how Scout turns a human-friendly handle like @hudson into one exact agent identity.
-Read it after quickstart.md↗ when you want to understand what an agent name represents, why short names sometimes work, and when Scout needs more qualifiers.
+This doc explains how Scout turns a human-friendly handle like @hudson into one exact Scout address for routing.
+Read it after quickstart.md when you want to understand what an agent name represents, why short names sometimes work, and when Scout needs more qualifiers.

-Every agent in Scout has a name.
-When there is only one agent on one machine, the name is simple — @arc or @hudson.
+Every agent Scout can address has a name.
+When there is only one matching agent on one machine, the name is simple — @arc or @hudson.
 But agents multiply.
 The same project might run on two machines.
 The same workspace might have a main branch and a feature branch, each with its own agent.
 A project might use Claude for one task and Codex for another.

 Three Layers